ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 Command name syntax:
-if it says set_something() Then it should do a single action if it says configure_something() Then it should do multiple operations
+if it says set_something() Then it should do a single action if it says configure_something() Then it should do multiple operations if it says output_somethng() then it starts or stops something that outputs like output() is default, but you can have stuff like output_sweep() for more specific cases